rubuy-74/rubuy-74/README.md

 # 👋 Hi, I'm Rubem Neto
 ### 💻 Software Engineering Student

 🚀 I'm a Software Engineering Student with around 3 years of experience working in open source projects and from time to time professionally.
 My main interests are Devops, Infrastructure and Backend Development.

-I also like to talk about movies.
+🎥 I also like to talk about movies and TV Shows.

 ### ⚡ Tech Snapshot